 Candidate required to register with party.

-Petition required to place candidate's name on primary ballot--Place of filing.
+Petition required to place candidate's name on primary ballot_Time and place of

 Earliest time for circulating petitions or certificates.